How to Succeed in Business: Hiring A Virtual Assistant for Startup Growth

 Why outsource to a virtual assistant?

-The results of Deloitte’s Global Outsourcing Survey show that more than 50% of companies are now outsourcing anything from IT, to marketing, HR, and administrative tasks.
+The results of Deloitte’s Global Outsourcing Survey show that more than 50% of companies are now outsourcing anything from IT to marketing, HR, and administrative tasks.
 Why the move to outsourcing?
 The study shows that it has evolved to be about much more than saving costs – service providers are viewed as key business enablers and are possibly the secret weapon to sales growth.

 Virtual assistants help you to maximize your resources

 While a larger, more established company might look at that problem and throw some money at it, you’re not yet in a position to do so and need to make sensible choices (and implement an effective business strategy) that make the most of the dollars and resources you have available.Virtual assistants help startups gain traction where they may be resource-poor.
 Click To Tweet

 Virtual assistants can bring an excellent cost efficiency to your business.
 You’re not paying for their office space and you don’t need to pay out employee benefits as they are independently contracted.
 Huge cost savings can be made when you look to offshore virtual assistants who are paid in their local currency.